 How much homework is assigned?

-Several years ago, STMA moved to an intentionally lower homework model.
+Upper School: Several years ago, STMA moved to an intentionally lower homework model in our Upper School.
 We have worked hard to eliminate "busy work" assignments outside of class.
 In some classes there will be no homework.
 In others, there will be very limited work assigned outside of class.
 All students have built in silent work periods during the school day.
 Reading assignments are not considered as homework.
 Reading and writing assignments, by nature, occur outside of class and vary in length dependent upon individual student motivation to complete the assigned book or writing assignment.
-Some students may spend more time on reading than others, causing longer periods of work at home.
+Some students may spend more time on reading and writing than others, causing longer periods of work at home.

 Do you offer AP or International or Baccalaureate Classes?

 Advanced Placement and International Baccalaureate classes do not fit well with our classical liberal arts curriculum.
 These programs are usually taught from a textbook and to a test, neither of which follow our approach of formation of deep and critical thought on important subjects.

 Classes at STMA offer honors sections, which allow students to dive deeper into subjects of interest and provide a GPA boost.